AI Transform: Let the Model Decompose Your Prompt, Not a Template

 What templates can't do

 It can't read specificity.
 "Fix the auth bug before the demo" and "Fix the rendering bug on mobile Safari" both match "debugging".
-But the CONTEXT, CONSTRAINTS, and TASK bands for these are completely different.
+But the CONTEXT, CONSTRAINTS, and TASK bands for these two prompts are completely different.
 A template produces the same output for both.

 Before/after examples